Mary MacSwiney: Early life

 Born in London to an Irish father and English mother, she returned to Ireland with her family at the age of six and was educated at St Angela's School in Cork.
 Her father was a fervent Irish nationalist and imparted those values to all of his children, including Mary.

-During her childhood, a severe infection in her leg lead to the unfortunate loss of a foot, which had to be amputated, and delayed her education.
+During her childhood, a severe infection in her leg led to the loss of a foot, which had to be amputated, and delayed her education.

 At the age of twenty, she obtained a teaching post at a private school in England.
 After receiving a loan from the Students' Aid Society in Ireland, she studied for a Teaching Diploma at the University of Cambridge, which was normally reserved for men.
 She worked at Hillside Convent, Farnborough, and considered becoming a nun, beginning a one-year noviciate with the Oblates of St Benedict, Ventnor.

 On the death of her mother in 1904, she returned to Cork to look after the younger members of her family and took a post at St Angela's where she had been a pupil.
 She attended the first meeting of the Munster Women's Franchise League, becoming a committee member.
 She opposed militancy within the Irish suffrage movement, and her nationalist views caused irritation to other members.